cfw-guide/dsi.cfw.guide/docs/installing-unlaunch-and-hiyacfw.md

 If you see Unlaunch's Filemenu screen at this point, you have successfully modded your Nintendo DSi.
 - If you see a black screen or if nothing is listed, please take a look at the [Troubleshooting](troubleshooting.html) page

-## Section III - Installing hiyaCFW
+## Section IV - Installing hiyaCFW

 Go to [this page](https://wiki.ds-homebrew.com/hiyacfw/installing) to install hiyaCFW.

-## Section IV - Cleaning up your SD card
+## Section V - Cleaning up your SD card

 ::: tip